Spider-Man: Reign: Plot

 The graffiti girl is led by a kid named Kasey to a dilapidated church where a large group of kids are listening to Jameson.
 At his behest, Kasey hacks all electronics in the city to display Jameson's speech and Spider-Man's home address.
 A crowd gathers outside Peter's apartment including the girl, Jameson, his followers and Reign Agents ordering all to disperse.
 An elderly Hypno-Hustler is there too and comes out of retirement wishing to aid his former foe.
 However, the boombox he uses to force Reign to dance soon runs out of battery power due to its age, allowing the Reign to kill him.

 MJ continues to look out the window despite Peter's pleas leading him to see outside.
 Reign agents see him and shoot a missile at his apartment as MJ suddenly smiles.
 Peter's apartment is destroyed but after the smoke clears, Spider-Man leaps out cheerfully, wearing his full black costume and using his old tactics of taunting his foes.
 A Reign agent tries to arrest Jameson but is attacked by the crowd of youth and adults.
 The girl believes they are inspired by seeing Spider-Man fight.
 However, the rioters morale crumbles seeing Kraven impaling Kasey on his large knife with the rest of the Sinner Six behind him.

 Spider-Man is cornered by the Sinner Six but does not fight back.
 Kraven rips his mask off, further disheartening the crowd when they realize their hero is an old, defeated man.
 He is saved at the last moment by a deceased Doctor Octopus, whose final command to his still active tentacles cause them to bring Peter to three grave-markers: those of Mary Jane, Aunt May, and Uncle Ben forcing him to confront his despair.

 In the Mayor's tower, a detained Jameson attacks him and Saks only for Saks to reveal himself as Venom.
 Venom activates WEBB system to project his suit, converting the New Yorkers into symbiotes that obey him while WEBB prevents anyone from escaping the city.
 He says that he is doing this so he will never be alone again like he was after Eddie Brock's death.
 He tells the Sinner Six to guard the tower before Spider-Man begins his assault, Sandman is on the ground floor commanding Reign Agents.

 Ock's tentacles dig out Mary Jane's body from her coffin and put Peter's arms forcing him face-to-face with his fear that MJ had told him to "go" in disgust in her last moments when he wanted to go stop a robbery, but instead learns that she meant "go get em tiger."
-Ock's tentacles buries themselves, Ock's body and MJ in a new grave while Peter enters MJ's old coffin to retrieve his famous red-and-blue suit, which he had secretly buried with her.
+Ock's tentacles bury themselves, Ock's body, and MJ in a new grave while Peter enters MJ's old coffin to retrieve his famous red-and-blue suit, which he had secretly buried with her.